 - Read a bulletin from the WA State Hospital Association: Distributing opioid overdose reversal medication in EDs and behavioral health settings – effective January 1, 2022

-Laura Meader, MA, LSWAIC, is the Overdose Reversal Medication Program Director at the Health Care Authority, and will oversee implementation of the law.
-If you have questions about 2SSB 5195, or need technical assistance, please reach out to her, laura.meader@HCA.wa.gov.
+Laura Meader, MA, LICSW, is the Overdose Reversal Medication Program Director at the Health Care Authority, and will oversee implementation of the law.
+If you have questions about 2SSB 5195, or need technical assistance, please reach out to her, tony.walton@hca.wa.gov.

 Watch HCA’s Lunch and Learn series for behavioral health agencies: Distributing naloxone in behavioral health settings